 High levels of cortisol may indicate Cushing’s syndrome or a tumor that is increasing cortisol levels.

 It is important that people contact a healthcare professional when they receive the results of an at-home test.
-People should not try to interpret the results of a test without the aid of a healthcare professional.
+People should not try to interpret a test’s results without a healthcare professional’s aid.

 Doctors can also recommend further testing or discuss treatment options if necessary.

 Below are answers to common questions about at-home cortisol tests.

 People can buy at-home cortisol tests online.
 These require a blood, urine, or saliva sample that a person collects at home and then sends to the company’s labs.
 The company returns the test results to the person after a few days or weeks.

 However, no studies have investigated the accuracy of at-home cortisol tests.
 A person should contact a healthcare professional once they have received their results.

 No studies have investigated the reliability and accuracy of at-home cortisol tests.
 Following up on all test results with a healthcare professional is important.